senzing-garage/knowledge-base/proposals/SDKs-for-V4/guiding-principles.md

         1. Any exceptions should be documented for review.
     1. However, the function/method signatures may not match exactly.
 1. Consistent, Coherent, and Complete functions/methods.
-    1. Use [Canonical names](canonical-names.md) as models for the **core** SDK API.
+    1. All SDKs (Java, Python, Go) implement the [core methods](canonical-names-condensed.md)
     1. The "to" principle for function/method names.
-    1. "Convenience Methods" may be unique per SDK language.
-        1. Convenience methods are written at the "abstract level" so they can be inherited by all concrete classes.
-        1. In general, convenience methods will call **core** SDK API methods.
 1. SDK APIs are specified by Interface or Abstract class.
     1. This allows customers to write to an interface, not an implementation.
     1. This allows us to create specific implementations, if/when needed.
+1. "Convenience Methods" may be unique per SDK language.
+    1. Convenience methods are written at the "abstract level" so they can be inherited by all concrete classes.
+    1. In general, convenience methods call [core methods](canonical-names-condensed.md) (i.e. it must not independently call the Senzing C API).
 1. Consistent JSON-based error messages
     1. JSON helps customers with parsing and logging system.
     1. See [Error Messages](error-messages.md)